williamthome/euneus/README.md

 ## Differences to Thoas

-Euneus is based on [Thoas](thoas), so let's discuss the differences.
+Euneus is based on [Thoas][thoas], so let's discuss the differences.

 The main difference between `Euneus` to `Thoas` is that Euneus gives more control to encoding or decoding data.
 All encode functions can be overridden and extended and all decoded data can be overridden and transformed.